 The following trails may be closed to equestrian use during wet conditions.

-- Betsy Crowder Trail is OPEN to equestrians.
+- Betsy Crowder Trail is CLOSED to equestrians.

-- Hamms Gulch Trail is OPEN to equestrians.
+- Hamms Gulch Trail is CLOSED to equestrians.

-- Razorback Ridge Trail is OPEN to equestrians
+- Razorback Ridge Trail is CLOSED to equestrians

-Lower Windy Hill (49 spaces): The parking lot at the lower portion of the preserve is located on Portola Road.
-Please note: This parking lot fills quickly.
-Please do not park on Portola Road: parking is strictly enforced.
+Lower Windy Hill Parking Area (47 spaces + 2 ADA): The parking area at the lower portion of the preserve is located on Portola Road.
+This parking area fills quickly.
+Please do not park on Portola Road; parking is strictly enforced.

-Overflow parking is available at the Portola Valley Town Center, approximately 0.4 miles north on Portola Road.
-Take the Portola Trail from the Town Center to the Windy Hill parking lot.
+- Overflow parking is available at the Portola Valley Town Center, approximately 0.4 miles north on Portola Road.
+Take the Portola Trail from the Town Center.

 - Dogs: Dogs are allowed only on designated trails in this preserve (marked on map) and must be controlled on a 6-foot or less leash.
 Self-retracting leashes are allowed with a maximum extended length of 25 feet.
 Extended leashes must be locked at 6’ when in the presence of other visitors.
 Visitors may have no more than three dogs per person.
 Bag dog waste and take it with you.
 Midpen accommodates service dogs in preserves wherever we allow public access.
 For more information visit the Dog Access page.